djbowen95/djbowen95/README.md

 <h3>Bio</h3>

 - 👋 Hi, I’m Dan / @djbowen95.
-- 👀 I am actively looking for a junior role in Software Development.
+- 👀 I am actively looking right now for a new Software Engineer role.
-- 🌱 I am experienced in Javascript, React, Node.js, Express and more.
+- 🌱 I am experienced in JavaScript, Node, React and more.
-- 💞️ I’m looking to collaborate on/contribute to open source projects in JavaScript, React, or any docs!
+- 🏙️ I live in Birmingham but happy to relocate within the United Kingdom, or work remotely.
-- 🏙️ I live in Birmingham but happy to relocate, or work remotely.
+- 💞️ I’d be very happy to work on open source projects right now, so drop me a message!
 - 📌 Please take a look at my pinned projects for examples of my work.